Publications

 (with Zhenong Jin and Leikun Yin)“Ethnic Favouritism in Environmental Disaster Payouts.”

-(with Sumeet Gulati and Pushpendra Rana)“The Long-Run Health Consequences of Coal Power Plants.” (email for draft)
+(with Sumeet Gulati and Pushpendra Rana)“The Long-Run Health Consequences of Coal Power Plants.” (currently on hold; email for draft)

 (with Rohini Pande, Anish Sugathan, and Kevin Rowe)